 If you end up buying a whole new bag of apples before realizing that you already have a few still kicking around in your fruit bowl, move them into the ‘eat this first section of your pantry or counter.
 It can also include things like knobby-looking produce items that would work well in juices and pies, but often lay forgotten until they’ve spoiled.
 This is such an effortless way to get everyone into the routine of being aware of how food is moving through the house and putting in a concerted effort to use everything up!

 Hack 5: Be mindful when it comes to impulse buys.

-Hint, hint: buying your groceries online largely reduces temptation to buy things you don’t need.
-And don’t get me wrong, sometimes the artisanal sauce, or those local mussels that are on sale are a great idea.
+Hint, hint: buying your groceries online largely reduces the temptation to buy things you don’t need.
+And don’t get me wrong, sometimes the artisanal sauce or those local mussels that are on sale are a great idea.
 But if you don’t eat everything, then the rest just sits there—a random ingredient that doesn’t go with that much.
-So if you’re going to deviate very far away from your usual grocery routine, ask yourself if you can realistically use up everything you’re buying.
+So, if you’re going to deviate far away from your usual grocery routine, ask yourself if you can realistically use up everything you’re buying.
 If not, leave it.
 You’ll save money, room in your fridge, and the discomfort of discovering mysterious and unidentifiable items months later.

-Try implementing these tips into your routine, and let us know if you find them helpful!
+Try implementing these tips into your routine and let us know if you find them helpful!
 In the meantime, if you’ve got any of your own meal-planning hacks, we’re all ears!

 |SHOP SMARTER WITH SPUD|